aroads/The_Vault/README.md

 2. Open `index.html` in your browser to start playing the game.

 ## How to Play
+- Register or log in to create your player profile.
+- Vault Setter:
+  - Set a passcode, difficulty level, and vault content.
+- Vault Solver:
   - Drag the candles to manipulate shadows on the wall.
   - Match the shadows with the outlined symbols.
   - Solve the puzzles to uncover words that form the vault's password.
+  - Use AI-generated hints if needed.
+  - Enter the correct passcode to unlock the vault and claim the rewards.
+  - Reset the vault and challenge a friend.

 ## Contributing
 Contributions are welcome.
 Please fork this repository and open a pull request to add more features or fix bugs.